RAPIDFACTURE/simple-log/README.md

 Run the test script:
 > node test.js

-Please also lint the file using jshint.
+Please also lint the file using eslint.

 ## Legal Issues
 * Licenese: MIT